-Response: Thanks for the comment.
-We agree that it is necessary to add a statement in the Introduction to explicitly state the novelty of this paper with respect to the previous publication.
-We decide to move those substantial extensions to the previous work provided in the cover letter to here.
+Response: Thank you for the comment.
+We agree that a revision of the Introduction section to include an explicit statement of the novelty of the paper (with respect to the previous publications [1] and [7]) should enhance the paper.
+We have therefore moved the description of substantial extensions to previous work from the cover letter to the main paper.

-Action: In the revised version, we have followed the suggestion to add clear statements about the differences between this work and the previous work (i.e. [1] and [7]) in the third last paragraph of Section 1.
+Action: In the revised manuscript, we have followed the suggestion to add a clear explanation of the differences between this and the earlier work (third last paragraph of Section 1).

 Replace “we examine key issues … in terms of fault detection efficiency” with the following:

-We examine key issues of such an adaptation, and accordingly propose a framework for web services testing through the combination of the principle of DRT proposed in [7] and the features of web services.
-To validate the fault detection effectiveness and efficiency of the proposed DRT in the context of SOA, we conduct a comprehensive empirical study.
-Besides, we further explore impact factors of the proposed DRT and provide guidelines for setting DRT parameters based on a theoretical analysis.
+We examine key issues of such an adaptation, and, accordingly, propose a framework for testing web services that combines the principles of DRT [7] and the features of web services.
+To validate the fault detection effectiveness and efficiency of the proposed DRT method in the context of SOA, we conduct a comprehensive empirical study.
+We also explore the impact factors of the proposed DRT, and provide guidelines for setting DRT parameters based on a theoretical analysis.
 Finally, we compare the performance of the proposed DRT with other baseline techniques.

 Replace “The contributions of this work include” with the following:

 This paper extends our previous work [1] in the following aspects.
-First, this paper extensively examines the challenges and practical situations related to testing Web services (Section 2.2).
-It also extensively discusses the limitations of RT, Partition Testing (PT), and Random Partition Testing (RPT), when they are used for testing Web services (Section 1).
-Second, the previous work [1] provided a coarse-grained framework for DRT of Web services and PT was not studied.
+Firstly, this paper extensively examines the challenges and practical situations related to testing web services (Section 2.2).
+It also extensively discusses the limitations of RT, Partition Testing (PT), and Random Partition Testing (RPT), when they are used for testing web services (Section 1).
+Secondly, although previous work [1] provided a coarse-grained framework for DRT of web services, PT was not studied.
 In contrast, this paper provides a comprehensive solution based on partitioning (Section 4.4.1).
-Third, this paper provides guidelines for setting DRT parameters, based on a theoretical analysis (Section 3.2).
-Such guidelines are crucial to enhance the practical application of DRT, which were not covered in [1].
-Fourth, the previous work [1] only evaluated the fault detection effectiveness and efficiency of the proposed approach (DRT) in terms of F-measure and T-measure, and only two small Web services (ATM Service and Warehouse Service) used to evaluate and compare its performance with RT.
+Thirdly, based on a theoretical analysis (Section 3.2), this paper provides guidelines for setting DRT parameters.
+Such guidelines are crucial to enhance the practical application of DRT, which was not covered in previous work [1].
+Fourthly, previous work [1] only evaluated the fault detection effectiveness and efficiency of the proposed approach (DRT) in terms of the F-measure and T-measure, and only two small web services (ATM Service and Warehouse Service) were used in the evaluation of its performance.
 This paper, in contrast, provides a comprehensive evaluation that not only evaluates the fault detection effectiveness of the proposed approach in terms of the F-measure, F2-measure, and T-measure (Section 5.1), but also evaluates its efficiency in terms of F-time, F2-time, and T-time (Section 5.3).
-Besides, we use three real-life Web services as subjects, and compared the fault-detection effectiveness and efficiency of the proposed approach with those of RT, RPT, and AT.
-Furthermore, we made use of statistical analyses to validate the significance of the empirical evaluations and comparisons (Sections 5.1 and 5.3), which were not covered in [1].
-We also examine the relationship between the number of partitions and the optimal control parameter settings for DRT, evaluating the usefulness of guidelines provided by the theoretical analysis (Section 5.2), which was not covered in [1].
-Fifth, we substantially extended the literature compared the [1] (Section 6).
-The contributions of this work, together with the previous work [1], include:
+Furthermore, we also examine three real-life web services, comparing the fault-detection effectiveness and efficiency of the proposed approach with those of RT, RPT, and AT.
+Statistical analyses were used to validate the significance of the empirical evaluations and comparisons (Sections 5.1 and 5.3), which was not covered in previous work [1].
+Extending again the previous work [1], we also examine the relationship between the number of partitions and the optimal control parameter settings for DRT, evaluating the usefulness of guidelines provided by the theoretical analysis (Section 5.2).
+Fifthly, we substantially extend the previous literature review [1] (Section 6).
+The contributions of this work, combined with previous work [1], include: